Employers in New York City will not be able to perform consumer credit background checks on job applicants.

-Certain types of positions are excluded from the amendment’s provisions.
+Certain types of positions are excluded from the amendment’s provisions, including:

-- Police officers or persons involved in a position with a law enforcement or investigative function at the department of investigation.
+- Police officers or those involved in a position with a law enforcement or investigative function at the department of investigation

-Employers may still request or receive consumer credit history information pursuant to a lawful subpoena, court order or law enforcement investigation under the new amendment.
+Under the new amendment, employers may still request or receive consumer credit history information pursuant to a lawful subpoena, court order or law enforcement investigation.

 Which Companies Use Credit Background Checks?

-Forty-seven percent of companies perform credit background checks according to a 2012 survey performed by the Society of Human Resources Management (SHRM).
+Forty-seven percent of companies perform credit background checks according to a 2012 survey performed by the Society of Human Resources Management.
 Of those, 45 percent of respondents cited theft reduction as the number one reason for using credit background checks, a percentage down from 54 percent in 2010.

 Which States Ban Credit Background Checks for Job Screening?

-Currently 11 states in the U.S. ban the use of credit reports for job applicant screening by most employers.
+As of this writing, 11 states in the U.S. ban the use of credit reports for job applicant screening by most employers: